KaveriRaut/MERN_App/README.md

 - ✨ Read and view existing tasks, appointments, and notes
 - ✨ Update and edit tasks, appointments, and notes
 - ✨ Delete and remove tasks, appointments, and notes
+- ✨ Search various tasks and notes dynamically by their titles.
 - ✨ Anonymousely can reveal the secrets and have fun.
 - ✨ User friendly, Responsive and mobile-friendly design